vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/blog/article.md

 ### Automatically Generate Excerpt

-By default, the theme extract article excerpts for you automatically,.
+By default, the theme extract article excerpts for you automatically.

 If you want the theme only display excerpt which you specify, set `plugins.blog.excerptLength: 0` in theme options.